 Not another Savant theory…

 Not long ago I had a thought that should have occurred to me long ago, what with the film’s overt Psycho connection.
-During the entire second half of the movie, we only see housekeeper Martha (who is just as crazy as Bernard) and Magaretha together in the same frame once, seen through a window into the fruit cellar basement apartment.
-That shot is yet another echo of Psycho, in that we only see the back of Margaretha’s head, sitting in a chair facing away from us.
+During the entire second half of the movie, we only see housekeeper Martha (who is just as crazy as Bernard) and Magaretha together in the same frame once, seen through a window in the fruit cellar basement apartment.
+That shot is yet another echo of Psycho in that we only see the back of Margaretha’s head, sitting in a chair facing away from us.
 When Martha touches her, Margaretha doesn’t even look alive.
 See where I’m going with this?
 If it weren’t for the resurrected Margaretha telling Cynthia her story of premature burial, I’d believe that the ‘ghost Margaretha’ was Martha dressed up to impersonate the dead woman.
 It’s also somewhat telling that Martha just disappears from the story before the events of the last day.
 Where’d she go?
 Even Mrs. Danvers was given the courtesy of a flaming farewell, in Rebecca.

 Hmmm.
 This is of course just an idle theory, but what if, after Freda jettisoned a fistful of script pages during filming, the film’s ending had to be hastily simplified?
-What if, originally, we discover that Margaretha really did die, and that the woman in the cellar is her shriveled corpse, pickled and preserved like Mrs. Bates?
+What if, originally, we discover that Margaretha really did die, and that the woman sitting in the basement is her shriveled corpse, pickled and preserved like Mrs. Bates?
 The prowling woman in the wedding dress is really Martha dressed up, assuming Margaretha’s identity to both haunt Cynthia and provoke Bernard.
 Note that the ‘ghost’ Margaretha’s cackling explanation to Cynthia is all handled without synch dialogue; it could have been rewritten.
 And Bernard’s promise to rejuvenate Margaretha with Cynthia’s blood is just the raving of a madman – improvised on the spot, perhaps.

 (Thanks again to Robert Seletsky for all his help, and for letting me see the original L’orribile segreto del Dr. Hichcock.)